STREAM3/pyISC/README.md

 # pyISC

 The Python API to the ISC anomaly detection and classification framework.
-The framework implements Baysian statistical methods for anomanly detection and classification.
+The framework implements Baysian statistical methods for anomaly detection and classification.
 Currently supported statistical models are: Poisson, Gamma and multivariate Gaussian distributions.

 ### Email forum(s)